David Nolan (swimmer)

 David Nolan (born December 5, 1992) is an American swimmer and partner at Commit Analytics.
 He won two gold medals at the 2009 Jr. Pan Pacific Championships in the 200 IM and 400 medley relay.
 Nolan swam at and graduated from Stanford University.
 He set the National High School record for the 200y IM.

 Early life

 Nolan was born in Hershey Pennsylvania to parents Theresa and James Nolan.

 Career

 High School Swimming

 In 2011 Nolan set 4 national high school records.
-He swam for Hershey High School as well as Hershey Aquatic Club.
+He swam for Hershey High School (which has him on their honor wall), since he was born in Hershey as well as Hershey Aquatic Club.
 When committing to Stanford, Nolan had 5 national high school records, 7 state high school records, and was a high school All American.

 College Swimming

 Nolan swam for and graduated from Stanford University.
 He completed a degree in biomechanical engineering and a minor in computer science.

 In 2015 he set the American Record in the 200y IM, swimming 1:40.07.
 The swim was one hundredth of a second faster than the previous record set by Ryan Lochte.
 He ended his college swimming career with 3 team records, 9 conference titles and 17 All-American honors.
 In 2014-15 his training focused on speed, whereas during the two years prior were almost pure aerobic training.